What is Ocular Rosacea?

 Oral antibiotics may also help if the person has a stye that doesn't clear with topical antibiotics.

 If someone has corneal complications such as scarring or perforation, surgery may help.
-A keratoplasty or corneal transplant replaces part or all the cornea with tissue from a donor.
+A keratoplasty or corneal transplant replaces part or all of the cornea with tissue from a donor.

 Doctors may also remove styes with surgery if they don't improve with warm compresses and antibiotics.